-Sports physiotherapy is the treatment of any injury sustained through sport.
-We provide the best treatment for sport related injury in Glasgow.
-We see runners, cyclists, football and rugby players, rock climbers, hill walkers, canoeists and dancers to name a few.
+Sports physiotherapy is the treatment of an injury sustained through sport.
+We provide the best treatment for sports related injury in Glasgow.
+We treat runners, cyclists, football and rugby players, rock climbers, hill walkers, canoeists and dancers; etc.

 Often the presenting injury is a symptom of a bigger chain of events.
-Therefore each client is assessed and screened for core stability issues, restricted joint range of movement, myofascial imbalances and muscle weakness, as well as identification of local treatment to the presenting injury, which may include ultrasound, interferential, deep tendinous frictions, massage or joint mobilisations.
+Therefore, each client is assessed and screened for core stability issues, restricted movement in joints, myofascial imbalances, and muscle weakness.
+We will then identify the best treatment option for the injury, which may include ultrasound, interferential, deep tendinous frictions, massage or joint mobilisations.

 45-year-old male who for many years had been an experienced club runner attended with left groin pain for 3 months.
 Before treatment it affected his ability to run beyond 6 minutes.
 The assessment revealed core stability issues and overactivity of back extensor muscles.
 Also, weak gluteus maximus and medius muscles, all leading to an overload of the left adductor muscles and eventual damage.
 Treatment included the fascial release of left adductor muscles with self-icing.
 Additionally, a programme of stretches and stability exercises, targeting the transverse abdominis and gluteus muscles were developed.
 Symptoms reduced over the next 3 weeks and were completely resolved by 8 weeks.